Exceptions: When is Aadhaar Not Required?

 You might often hear about how important your Aadhaar card is for many things in India.
 It’s like a special identity card that helps prove who you are and where you live.
-While it’s true that Aadhaar is very useful and often needed, there are actually times when you don’t always have to use it.
+While it’s true that Aadhaar is very useful and often needed, there are actually times when its use is not always compulsory.
 This guide will help you understand those situations better, so you know exactly when other documents can work just as well.

 Understanding Aadhaar’s Role (A Quick Look)